7-9i/7-9i/README.md

-local Library = loadstring(game:HttpGet("https://pastebin.com/8u7dtf4E"))() --you can go into the github link and copy all of it and modify it for yourself. local Window = Library:CreateWindow("79iware.cc", Vector2.new(492, 598), Enum.KeyCode.RightShift) --you can change your UI keybind local AimingTab = Window:CreateTab("Blatant") local Legit = Window:CreateTab("Legit") local Misc = Window:CreateTab("Misc")
+local Library = loadstring(game:HttpGet("https://pastebin.com/raw/8u7dtf4E"))() --you can go into the github link and copy all of it and modify it for yourself. local Window = Library:CreateWindow("Mars.cc", Vector2.new(492, 598), Enum.KeyCode.RightShift) --you can change your UI keybind local AimingTab = Window:CreateTab("Blatant") local Legit = Window:CreateTab("Legit") local Misc = Window:CreateTab("Misc")